NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Duo-Trio-Testing.page.md

 {{pagelink:ServiceRequest-WGSTestOrderFormUpdated-TrioTesting-Example}} (update to SR to link consent/specimen)

-{{pagelink:Provenance-WGSTestOrderForm-TrioTestingProbandFather-Example}} (Provenance to track reason for change to SR, note: incorrect reference to Fetal Scenario SR, though structure remains the same)
+{{pagelink:Provenance-WGSTestOrderForm-TrioTestingProbandFather-Example}} (Provenance to track reason for change to SR)

 POST of {{pagelink:Task-WGSRareDiseaseTestOrderAccepted-TrioTestingProband-Example}}

+AND

+{{pagelink:Task-WGSRareDiseaseTestOrderAccepted-TrioTestingFather-Example}}

+AND

+{{pagelink:Task-WGSRareDiseaseTestOrderAccepted-TrioTestingMother-Example}} (for Tasks related to the prepping of the Mother's and Father's samples)

 ### 4. Lab forwards test request/ ROD/ samples to GEL/NGIS.